VasilisMylonas/libexcept/README.md

 - optional thread awareness.
 - inline documentation with examples.

+## How to use

+If using CMake simply use `add_subdirectory` to add the directory containing the project and link to the `except` target.
+Then simply include [except.h](except.h).
+No additional setup is required for exceptions to work.

+Documentation is provided in the header along with examples.

 ## Requirements

-For building the project CMake version 3 or newer and a compiler supporting C11 features is required.
+For building the project [CMake](https://cmake.org/) version 3 or newer and a compiler supporting C11 features is required.

 ## Building